tackc/development-resources/Front-End/Front-End.md

 * [The CSS Handbook](https://www.freecodecamp.org/news/the-css-handbook-a-handy-guide-to-css-for-developers-b56695917d11/)

-[CSS Layouts](https://csslayout.io/) - a collection of popular layouts and patterns made with CSS
+* [CSS Layouts](https://csslayout.io/) - a collection of popular layouts and patterns made with CSS

+* [Number Inputs](https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/) - best practices for implementing a number input that is accessible